Ottoman–Wahhabi war: British Intervention

+The British Empire welcomed Ibrahim Pasha's siege of Diriyah with the goal of promoting their trade interests in the region.
+Captain George Forster Sadleir, an officer of the British Army in India, was dispatched from Bombay to consult with Ibrahim Pasha in Diriyah.
 Following the fall of the first Saudi state, the British empire launched their Persian Gulf campaign of 1819.
-A formidable force consisting of 2,800 British soldiers and 3 warships fought the Qasimi tribesmen allied to Dir'iyya.
+A formidable force consisting of 2,800 British soldiers and 3 warships fought the Qasimi tribesmen allied to Diriyah.
 Their city Ras al Khaimah was demolished in 1819.
 The General Maritime treaty was concluded in 1820 with the local chieftains, which would eventually transform them into a protectorate of Trucial States; heralding a century of British supremacy in the Gulf.

-The Wider Influence of Wahhabism
+Wider Influence of Wahhabism

 In the aftermath of the war, there was continual hatred between the Wahhabi movement and the Ottoman Empire.
-Wahhabi views were likely a factor in the Persecution of Sufis in the following century.
+Wahhabi views were likely a factor in the persecution of Sufis in the following century.
 The war continues to influence modern Turkey where many Turkish Imams consider Wahhabism to be un-Islamic.
 Wahhabism also influenced movements aligned with the Ottomans and their successor states such as Islamic neo-traditionalism and Sufism that were critical of Wahhabism or opposed to aspects of it.
 Saudi Arabia, which became a nation a century later, considers the war to be the start of their struggle for independence from the Ottoman Empire.
+However, in the 21st century it engaged in a "conscious uncoupling" with Wahhabism.
+It stopped requiring adherence to the ideology and some Saudi academics called to rewrite the history of the state to begin years before ibn Abd al-Wahhab joined the Diriyah pact.
 The Saudis continue to view Turkey, as the main successor state of the Ottoman Empire, with suspicion.
 Saudi-Turkey relations are still influenced by past hostility.
 Contemporary Saudi and Turkish nationalist writers accuse each other of engaging in systematic campaigns of historical revisionism.

-Some western scholars and commentators also viewed Wahhabism as promoting ahistorical or fanatical views.
-The historian Bernard Lewis referred to the Wahhabis using Saudi oil wealth to "promulgate bizarre doctrines" and likened the Wahhabi relationship with Islam to that of the Klu Klux Klan with Christianity.
+Some Western scholars and commentators also viewed Wahhabism as promoting ahistorical or fanatical views.
+The historian Bernard Lewis referred to the Wahhabis using Saudi oil wealth to "promulgate bizarre doctrines" and likened the Wahhabi relationship with Islam to that of the Ku Klux Klan with Christianity.
 He believed it "was a reaction to the general perception of that time that things were going wrong."
 However, by the 20th century, many Gulf states saw the adoption of Wahhabi views in the wider Islamic world as necessary for their legitimacy.
 Without their independence from the Ottomans, their newly discovered oil wealth would have belonged to the wider Empire rather than to them individually.
 The spread of Wahhabism was also seen as a way to increase their geopolitical influence.
 As such, they spent large amounts of money on the International propagation of the Salafi movement and Wahhabism.